Stephen G. Kliegerman

 The postwar buildings do not have the same quality of construction or finishes, and they do not have the tax abatements that help lure buyers to new condos.

 Postwar resales are hardest hit when a competitively priced building comes on the market nearby.
-A new building "basically is a whirlpool that sucks in all the customers," said Richard V. Hamilton, a senior vice president of Halstead.
+A new building "basically is a whirlpool that sucks in all the customers," said Richard V. Hamilton, of Halstead Property.
 Activity on his Chelsea-area postwar listings slowed significantly when a competitively priced 337-unit, 14-story development at 555 West 23rd came on the market in August.

 "If you're sitting there owning a 1970's condominium apartment that doesn't particularly have the prewar style and may not have so much to offer over something brand new," Mr. Hamilton said, "you could be in a little bit of trouble."